ASL 4189S: The Intersection of American Sign Language, Deaf Culture, and the Deaf Community

 Students are responsible for their own transportation to the off-campus community partner.
 A few of the community partner sites are on the COTA bus line.
 Most sites are in Franklin County; one site is located in Delaware County.
 Students without their own car may also try to arrange a carpool with other students placed at the same community partner.
 Students should figure travel time into their schedule of availability for service.

-Students will commit to a minimum of 35 service hours throughout the semester. *Transportation time to and from the community partner site is not counted toward service hours.
+Students will engage in 45 to 50 hours of service and service-related activities during the semester.
+Transportation time to and from the community partner site is not counted toward service hours.

-Student’s hours will be determined with the community partner.
-However, students need to understand flexibility depends on schedule availability and/or shceduled hours may change at the last minute due to demand for client intervention, medical/court appointments, or meetings outside of the community site requiring additional time for travel.
-Constant communication with community partner is crucial to adjusting schedules and completing your hours for 35-hour minimum of coursework.
+Students will be assigned a service-learning site that best fits with their academic schedule and the community partners’ needs.
+The dates and times of service will be arranged between the student and the Site Supervisor.
+However, students need to understand flexibility depends on schedule availability and/or scheduled hours may change at the last minute due to demand for client intervention, medical/court appointments, or meetings outside of the community site requiring additional time for travel.
+Constant communication with community partner is crucial to adjusting schedules and completing the 45-hour minimum of service.

 Yes.
 These assignments require submission to Carmen, participation in class discussions, keeping track of community service hours, reflecting on service experiences, presenting at a community event, and attendance to class according to the syllabus, including during final exam week.